dannywillems/dsubml/README.md

 let f = lambda (z : x.A) z;;

-(* Trying to apply to a function a module which is a subtype of the argument. *) let y = struct A = int.A -> string.A end;;
+(* Try to apply to a function a module which is a subtype of the argument. *) let y = struct A = int.A -> string.A end;;
 f y;;